Majeggstics/majeggstics.com/README.md

 Commits to the `stable` branch are deployed to https://majeggstics.com/ via Github Pages.
 Deploy configuration is in `.github/workflows/deploy-stable.yaml`.

+In both static build systems, `NEXT_PUBLIC_API_URL` must be set to an EI-api proto to json forwarder.

 ## dns infrastructure

 The domain is registered with Namecheap; DNS goes to Cloudflare nameservers.